chenchudhcs/infra-addons/README.md

 # Infra-Addons

-As part of the Infratructure team we come accross various challenges in implementing the Continous Integration cycle in a project.
-One such challenge was to automate the incremental DBCR process with each run of the CI cycle so that the development team is provided with immediate feedback of the check-in's and are well aware of any Integration issues much before the sprint delivery.
+As part of the Infrastructure team we come accross various challenges in implementing the Continous Integration cycle in a project.
+One such challenge was to automate the incremental DBCR process with each run of CI cycle so that the development team is provided with immediate feedback of check-in's and are well aware of any Integration issues much before the sprint delivery.

 #General DBCR process